viligen/Amazing-Universe/README.md

 ### CONTENT:

-'Amazing Universe' SPA consists of Components and their CSS modules, forming page views.
+'Amazing Universe' SPA is a composition of Components and their CSS modules, forming page views.
 It has 7 dynamic pages:

 #### - Home page: showing last 3 of the most recent posts, ordered by last published;